Why Would Anyone Want to Be a Police Officer?

 People often aren't happy when they encounter police, and they're more than glad to let them know it, too.
 Officers have to see and deal with gruesome scenes and tragedy on a regular basis on top of all that.

-So Why Do People Become Police Officers?
+Why People Become Police Officers

 Although it might seem that most interactions with police officers are negative—trying to get out of a traffic stop comes to mind—many officers will tell you that they view their roles in these situations in a positive light.
 Safety education, arresting dangerous criminals or impaired drivers, and showing compassion when delivering tragic news are all a big part of the helping hands that the police offer on a daily basis.